-EMHSD has identified both of its rule sets as being important to the mission and functions of the department and has not identified any rules that are strong candidates for rescission.
+EMHSD has identified the rules set as being important to the mission and functions of the department and has not identified any rules that are strong candidates for rescission.

 3. Has the agency failed to promulgate any statutorily required rules or failed to utilize any statutorily required rules?
 Please explain.